Welcome to our comprehensive guide to the Moselle Valley!

 Among them stands out the famous pointy house from 1416 (Spitzhäuschen):

-Also worth seeing: the parish church of Saint-Michael-and-Saint-Sabastian with its bell tower initially built in 1291 to serve as a defensive tower.
+Also worth seeing is the parish church of Saint Michael and Saint Sabastian, with its bell tower, which was originally built in 1291 to serve as a defensive tower.

 From the ruins of Landshut castle, a magnificent viewpoint over the town and the Moseltal vineyards.